IzzyIllari/exclurad/README.md

 η-meson extension (2025):

-> I. Illari, A. Afanasev, V. Kashevarov, I. Strakovsky,
+> I. Illari, A. Afanasev, W.J.
+Briscoe, V.L.
+Kashevarov, A. Schmidt, I. Strakovsky,
 > *Amplitude-Based Analysis of QED Radiative Corrections to Electroproduction of η-Mesons*,
 > in preparation.